-When your safety check is due we will write to you with an appointment to let you know when we will be calling at your home.
-If this appointment is not convenient simply contact us to arrange an alternative date for us to visit you.
+When your safety check is due Kiwi Building Services will write to you with an appointment to let you know when we will be calling at your home.
+If this appointment is not convenient simply contact Kiwi Building Services to arrange an alternative date for us to visit you.
 The telephone number of our Gas Safe Register gas engineers will be included.

 Your home needs an annual gas safety check and service to: